-On April 30th, Rudabaugh, along with a man named John Allen burst through the Sheriff’s office to free Webb.
+On April 30th, Rudabaugh and a man named John Allen burst through the Sheriff’s office to free Webb.
 Though the jailbreak was unsuccessful, Rudabaugh murdered jailer Antonio Lino in the process.
 Webb’s sentence was appealed and commuted to life in prison.

-Trailed by the resolute Pat Garrett; Billy the Kid, Billy Wilson, Dave Rudabaugh, Tom O’Folliard, Charlie Bowdre, and Tom Pickett rode wearily into Fort Sumner, New Mexico on December 19, 1880, and were confronted by Garrett’s posse which had been hiding in an old post hospital building.
+Trailed by the resolute Pat Garrett; Billy the Kid, Billy Wilson, Dave Rudabaugh, Tom O’Folliard, Charlie Bowdre, and Tom Pickett rode wearily into Fort Sumner, New Mexico on December 19, 1880, and were confronted by Garrett’s posse which had been hiding in an old post-hospital building.
 Lon Chambers and several others leaped from cover as Garrett ordered the outlaws to halt.
-However, several of the posse members didn’t wait for the outlaws to respond to Garrett’s demand, instead, opening fire on Pickett and O’Folliard, who were riding in front.
+However, several posse members didn’t wait for the outlaws to respond to Garrett’s demand; instead, opening fire on Pickett and O’Folliard, who were riding in front.
 Pickett and O’Folliard were shot from their saddles, Rudabaugh’s horse caught a bullet and collapsed.
-Rudabaugh managed to jump onto Wilson’s horse and he and the other outlaws escaped, holing up in an abandoned cabin near Stinking Springs, New Mexico.
+Rudabaugh managed to jump onto Wilson’s horse, and he and the other outlaws escaped, holing up in an abandoned cabin near Stinking Springs, New Mexico.

 Rudabaugh was then taken to Las Vegas to stand trial.
-In February 1881, he attempted to avoid being charged with a capital offense, by pleading guilty to the Las Vegas train robbery in October 1879.
-However, his attempt was unsuccessful and he was sentenced to hang for murder.
+In February 1881, he attempted to avoid being charged with a capital offense by pleading guilty to the Las Vegas train robbery in October 1879.
+However, his attempt was unsuccessful, and he was sentenced to hang for murder.
 He was then taken to the Las Vegas Old Town Jail to await his execution, where J.J.
-Webb was continuing to serve his time.
+Webb continued to serve his time.

-In the meantime, Billy the Kid was jailed at Lincoln, New Mexico where he escaped on April 28, 1881.
+In the meantime, Billy the Kid was jailed in Lincoln, New Mexico, where he escaped on April 28, 1881.
 However, he was soon tracked down and killed by Pat Garrett on July 14, 1881.

-Two months later, Webb and Rudabaugh, along with five other men, chipped a stone out of the jail wall and escaped out of a 7″x19″ hole.
+Two months later, Webb and Rudabaugh, along with five other men, chipped a stone out of the jail wall and escaped from a 7″x19″ hole.
 Rudabaugh and Webb raced to Texas and then to Mexico where Webb disappeared.
-Later Webb returned to Kansas, where he took the name “Samuel King,” and worked as a teamster.
+Later Webb returned to Kansas, where he took the name “Samuel King” and worked as a teamster.
 He died of smallpox in 1882 in Arkansas.

-There are two stories as to what became of Rudabaugh, the most common of which is:
+There are two stories as to what became of Rudabaugh, the most common of which are:

 Another story tells that Rudabaugh finally left Mexico with a herd of cattle headed to Montana where he lived a normal life, married and fathered three daughters.
 Later he died, an alcoholic in Oregon in 1928.